aviiceena/bootstrap-intellisense/README.md

 # Bootstrap IntelliSense

 Bootstrap IntelliSense is a Visual Studio Code extension that enhances the development experience with Bootstrap.
-It offers CSS class autocompletion, reducing errors and saving time for developers.
-This tool simplifies working with Bootstrap, making the development process more efficient and effective.
+It offers CSS class autocompletion, hover previews, sorting classes, and the ability to choose from multiple versions of Bootstrap.

 This extension is inspired by the popular Tailwind CSS IntelliSense extension.